Iterability for (transfinite) stacks: Introduction

 \subsubsection{Premice}

 The term \emph{wcpm} (\emph{weak coarse premouse}) is defined in \S\ref{sec:wcpm}.

-The unqualified term \emph{premouse} means either as in \cite{zeman}, or as in \cite{outline}, except that we allow extenders of superstrong type to appear on the extender sequence (see \cite[Remark 2.44]{operator_mice} regarding this); here given a premouse $N$ with active extender $F$, we say that $F$ is of \dfnemph{superstrong type} if $\lambda(F)$ is the largest cardinal of $N$.
+The unqualified term \emph{premouse} means either as in \cite{zeman}, or as in \cite{outline}, except that we allow extenders of superstrong type to appear on the extender sequence (see \cite{operator_mice} (2.43 and 2.44 of preprint v2 on arxiv.org) regarding this); here given a premouse $N$ with active extender $F$, we say that $F$ is of \dfnemph{superstrong type} if $\lambda(F)$ is the largest cardinal of $N$.
 The premice of \cite{zeman} we call \dfnemph{$\lambda$-indexed}, and those of \cite{outline} \dfnemph{MS-indexed}.
 So if $M$ has $\lambda$-indexing then every extender in the extender sequence of $M$ is of superstrong type.
 The \dfnemph{ISC} (initial segment condition) is then as in \cite{zeman} or \cite{outline} respectively.

 Let $M,N$ be premice, or other similar structures.
 We write $M\ins N$ iff $M$ is an initial segment of $N$, and $M\pins N$ iff $M\ins N$ and $M\neq N$.
 We write $F^M$ for the active extender of $M$, $\es^M$ denotes the extender sequence of $M$, excluding $F^M$, $\es_+^M$ denotes $\es^M\conc F^M$, $M^\passive$ denotes the passivization of $M$ (that is, if $M=(\J_\alpha^{\es},\es,F)$ then $M^\passive=(\J_\alpha^{\es},\es,\emptyset)$), and given a limit ordinal $\alpha\leq\OR^N$, $N|\alpha$ denotes the $M\ins N$ such that $\OR^M=\alpha$, and $N||\alpha$ denotes $(N|\alpha)^\passive$.
 If $M$ is a type 3 MS-indexed premouse, then $M^\sq$ denotes the squash of $M$.
 If $N$ is a structure in the language of squashed premice, then $N^\unsq$ denotes the unique such $M$ such that $M^\sq=N$, if this exists.
 For other kinds of MS-indexed premice $P$, $P^\sq=P^\unsq=P$.
-(But we do not define squashing in the context of $\udash$ fine structure (\S\ref{sec:r-m})).
+(But we do not define squashing in the context of $\udash$fine structure (\S\ref{sec:r-m})).

 Given premice $M,N$ and $m,n\leq\om$ such that $M$ is $m$-sound and $N$ is $n$-sound, we write $(M,m)\ins(N,n)$ iff either $M\pins N$ or [$M=N$ and $m\leq n$].
 We write $(M,m)\pins(N,n)$ iff $(M,m)\ins(N,n)$ and $(M,m)\neq(N,n)$.
 We similarly define $(M,m)\ins(N,n)$ and $(M,m)\pins(N,n)$ when $M$ is $\udash m$-sound and $N$ is $\udash n$-sound (see \S\ref{sec:r-m}).